LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Multiple sensors can be connected to any (+pc) which is available on the network.
 This can be a (+sbc) (e.g. a *Raspberry Pi*).
-The small footprint and low power consumption make it a good choice.
+The small footprint and low power consumption make it a viable choice.
 It can also be used in a temperature chamber.

 The *MRPProxy* module in figure \ref{MRPlib_proxy_module_usage_example_with_host_(+pc)_for_readout_processing_and_remote_(+pc)_for_sensor_communication_communicating_together_using_the_http_protocol.png} has been developed to allow forwarding and interaction with several sensors over a network connection using a (+rest) interface.